mafudge/ist356/syllabus.md

 ### Exams

 Exams are summative assessments.
 They are designed to test your knowledge of the material.
 The exams will be issued in class on the dates posted on the course schedule.
-Exams are closed-book and will last about 45 minutes.
+Exams are closed-book but you may bring one 8.5x11 sheet of paper with your notes on it.
+Exams length is 60 minutes.
+They will be a mix of mix of multiple choice, short answer and code tracing and code writing.

 ### Project